JuliaImages/ImageView.jl/README.md

 | ![photo](readme_images/mri.jpg) | ![photo](readme_images/mri_sagittal.jpg) |

-Finally, for grayscale images, right-clicking on the image yields a brightness/contrast GUI:
+Finally, right-clicking on the image yields context menu that allows you to save the image shown in the viewer (including annotations) to a PNG file or to the clipboard, and a brightness/contrast GUI:

 ![Contrast GUI snapshot](readme_images/contrast.jpg)